lhr34/GitTest1/README.md

 # Smart Campus Power Management System

 ## Project Overview
-The Smart Campus Power Management System is a web-based application designed to monitor, analyze, and control power usage across campus buildings.
-It simulates real-time power sensor readings along with environmental data (temperature, humidity, light), performs analysis to detect anomalies, and implements intelligent control strategies based on power consumption patterns.
-The system uses machine learning (Random Forest) to classify power usage into different levels and recommend appropriate control actions.
-This platform aims to optimize energy usage, reduce costs, and prevent overloads by providing automated management and manual override capabilities.
-With its simulation features, the system allows for testing different scenarios without affecting real-world operations, making it an ideal tool for both educational purposes and practical energy management planning.
+The Smart Campus Power Management System is a web-based application designed to track, analyze, and manage electricity consumption in real-time.
+It simulates sensor data and provides tools for anomaly detection, trend analysis, and automated control responses.
+The system features multiple control strategies, detailed analytics with severity classification, pattern detection, and consumption forecasting.
+It's suitable for building management systems, industrial power monitoring, or any scenario requiring intelligent power consumption oversight.

 ## Installation and Setup